tynasello/learning/README.md

-Practice for some of things that I am learning.
+Practice for some of the things that I am learning.

-Recent work:

-- Swift & SwiftUI
-- Software design patterns
+Recent:

+- Simple gRPC todo app
+- Swift/SwiftUI country guessing app
+- Implementing Observer pattern and decorator pattern
+- Lexical analysis in C
 - Classical ML algorithms
 - RNNs
 - CNNs